dbt-labs/docs.getdbt.com/website/docs/guides/best-practices/how-we-build-our-metrics/semantic-layer-5-refactor-a-mart.md

 ## An alternate approach

-If you don't have capacity to refactor some of your marts, they can still benefit from the Semantic Layer.
-The above process is about maximizing dimensionality for the long term, in the short term, making your marts as-is available to MetricFlow unlocks greatly increased functionality.
+If you **don't have capacity to refactor** some of your marts, they can **still benefit from the Semantic Layer**.
+The above process is about **maximizing dimensionality** for the long term.
+In the short term, making your **marts as-is available to MetricFlow** unlocks greatly increased functionality.
 For an example of this quicker approach check out the `customers` SQL and YAML files on the `main` branch.
-This displays a typical denormalized dbt mart being hooked into MetricFlow.
+This displays a **typical denormalized dbt mart** being hooked into MetricFlow.